univ-of-utah-marriott-library-apple/blade_runner/README.md

 ## Offboard Configuration

-Offboard configurations can have any name but must be `XML` files.
-These configs contain the information to be sent to the JAMF server when offboarding.
-Upon starting Blade-Runner, an offboard configuration selection will be shown to the user.
+Offboard configurations can have any name but must be XML files.
+These configs contain the information to be sent to JAMF Pro when offboarding.
+When offboarding with *Blade Runner*, an offboard configuration selection will be shown to the user.
 All XML files in `private` will be avialable for selection.

 **The XML file must represent a valid string for JAMF's XML API calls.** The best